15 Tips You Need To Make The Best Homemade Waffles

 Add whipped cream to your pancake batter

 Your pancakes can benefit from the addition of a little extra fat.
 And we're not talking about the pad of butter that goes on top after you've pulled them from the iron.
-One way to avoid dense waffles is to lighten the waffle batter with a bit of unsweetened cream.
-The fat in the cream holds air, similar to adding whipped egg whites, which can help keep your waffles light and fluffy.
+One way to avoid dense waffles is to lighten the waffle batter with a bit of whipped cream.
+The cream needs to be whipped for this to work, mind you — don't just add in some unsweetened cream and call it a day.
+The fat in the whipped cream holds air, similar to adding whipped egg whites, which can help keep your waffles light and fluffy.
 Like whipped egg whites, you'll want to use a gentle hand to fold them into the batter to avoid deflating.

 If you are low on milk, you can make Dutch cream waffles using heavy whipping cream or just stick to substituting some of the milk in the recipe for it.
 Heavy cream and whipping cream tend to work best for waffles because they have a higher fat content (thus, greater stability) than half-and-half.